 In the Japanese movie Audition, the Yandere girl whom the male lead picked as his girlfriend/wife through a fake audition tortured him by putting needles in the poor guy's eyes and tapping them in veeeeery slowly.

 kiri kiri kiri <deeper deeper deeper>!

 Another Takashi Miike example, from Chakushin Ari (the original One Missed Call): the heroine of the film looks through the peephole of her apartment door and very narrowly misses getting stabbed in the eye by an extremely long needle.

 The Italian director/screenwriter Lucio Fulci was quite fond of this motif.
-Quite a few of his horror films, such as The Beyond, The New York Ripper and Zombi 2, contain scenes involving injury to the eye.
+Quite a few of his horror films, such as The Beyond, The New York Ripper and Zombi 2 contain scenes involving injury to the eye.
 Zombi 2 is the most infamous: a woman is killed by a zombie pulling her head forward until she gets a wooden splinter through the eyeball.
 All in agonizingly slow Suspense-O-Vision, with many shots from the woman's point of view.
 The buildup to the big moment lasts a full 20 seconds, and is rendered slightly ridiculous by the fact that the woman involved has both her arms free and doesn't even attempt to struggle.

 Anyone who has seen Die Hard 2: Die Harder may remember a certain scene with a large icicle.
 The Squick factor is so obvious even to the director that they even lampshade it, as Bruce Willis turns away in clear horror like he wants to throw up, from looking at the face of the man he just stabbed.
 Bonus points for using a weapon that phonetically has the word "eye" in it.